Finding Yourself in the Rugged & Beautiful Frank Church Wilderness

 Typical Length of Stay

 There are only seven launch dates between early-June and mid-August, so booking well in advance is extremely important.
 All camp trips are five (5) nights with nearly six (6) full days on the water.
 You will need to arrive in Stanley, Idaho the night prior to your launch date.
-On the morning of the launch, you will then either depart with the guides for a one-hour drive from town, or fly in to meet the crew (depending on water levels).
+On the morning of the launch, you will then either depart with the guides for a one-hour drive from town or fly in to meet the crew (depending on water levels).
 In the event that a flight is needed to get to the launch site, there is an additional charge of $120.00 per person.
 This call is typically made well in advance of the launch.
 Please contact Yellow Dog for details and specific launch date availability.

 Non-Angling Activities and Options

 Just having the opportunity to float this wild and scenic river is the real value of this wilderness trip.
 Non-anglers are welcomed, and there is a non-fishing rate available as well.
-The outfitter and guides are deeply knowledgeable of the history the area, the geology of the canyon, and the importance of protecting this resource.
+The outfitter and guides are deeply knowledgeable of the history of the area, the geology of the canyon, and the importance of protecting this resource.
 The Sheep Eater Native American tribes were indigenous to this territory and were one of the last wild, free-roaming tribes to capitulate to the military.
 You will see evidence of them in the stories of their pictographs that still remain vividly drawn on the canyon walls.
 The river itself carving through the decomposing ancient granite canyons provides a meditative and relaxing rhythm to your vacation.
 Taking in the dramatic scenery is always appreciated by anglers and non-anglers alike.
-Between the rugged landscapes, wildflowers, bighorn sheep, deer, river otters and the occasional mountain goats, the photography opportunities are endless.
-If you are a bird watching enthusiast, you have the opportunity to observe killdeer, ospreys, belted kingfishers, common mergansers, water ouzel, red tailed hawks, golden eagle, bald eagles, grouse, chukar and great horned owls.
+Between the rugged landscapes, wildflowers, bighorn sheep, deer, river otters, and the occasional mountain goats, the photography opportunities are endless.
+If you are a bird watching enthusiast, you have the opportunity to observe killdeer, ospreys, belted kingfishers, common mergansers, water ouzel, red-tailed hawks, golden eagle, bald eagles, grouse, chukar and great horned owls.
 The entire river and most of the six tributaries offer easy hiking trails for those seeking to stretch their legs.
 Three natural hot springs located on the river rejuvenate your soul and provide a hot rinse.
 The guides will customize your day to accomplish the activities you wish to experience.
 We cannot convey to you how outstanding the guides and staff are on this trip.

 Internet / Communications